 More senior students may benefit from presentation and paper writing tips I give over and over to my students:

 Choosing your advisor, topic, and starting your research:

 1. Choose the right topic: I suggest that you work in an area that you find fun and easy for you.
 It is much easier to be successful and happy in the future if you like your area.
-The courses you take is a good indication I would say.
+The courses you take and like are good indicators.
 Also allow yourself about a semester to decide.

 3. Publish or perish: If you choose an academic career, publication is the number one criteria for success.
 You should start building that skill and name recognition starting with 2nd or 3rd year of PhD studies.

 4. Presentations: See presentations as opportunities to show your work to people in your field, which means you should try to do your absolute best.
-Even if it may seem like extra work, doing practice talks will get you valuable advice and practice.
+Even if it may seem like extra work, doing practice talks & an awesome presentation (too often I see a blah presentation) will get you valuable advice and practice.

 Graduate Student Expectations:

 I have put here my expectations from graduate students and TAs working with me, but they are pretty much standard expectations.

 1. Try your best: TAship should not be seen as a burden, since its part of your job.
 You should see any job that you do from now on as an opportunity to develop and show yourself as a good worker/colleague.
 I, for one, and many others, would rather work with someone who is studious, timely, and responsible than someone who ýs not, but may be somewhat better –academically.